En-Be/TardigradeOfMana3D/APPROACH.md

 - Imported pod creature to new 'characters' folder
 - Pod creature was tiny, reset blender units scale to 1
 - Set an idle animation, playing fine

+## Session 39

+Minutes: 35

+TODO
+- Export+import pod texture
+- New pod creature blueprints

+DONE
+- png exported
+- png won't import
+- opened in krita and exported
+- png imported to unreal
+- png applied to material
+- is too shiny, will need to set it in editor or create pbr maps in blender
+- pod is too low off the floor, will need to adjust animations
+- attack animation is too long, needs to be snappier
+- eyeball not animating, could be a weighting problem